What is LTX-2?

 • Connect to the second stage LTXVConcatAVLatent as well.

-• Use the input audio as is (do not use generated audio).
+• Use the input audio as is for the output video (do not use generated audio).

 🚨If the audio length is shorter than the generated video length, the audio condition will not work.
 A video unrelated to the sound will be generated.
 Even if it's silent, you need to make it longer than the video being generated.